prashant-shekhawat-au8/backend/4fourth/REadme.md

  # will lear all these points
-Detail Routes
+Detail Routes,
-Express Router
+Express Router,
-Render
+Render ,
-Express static
+Express static,
-EJS
+EJS,